chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 - Server has "503 error" when deploying.
 Can we stage the deployment with dev, staging, and production with different servers?
 If we have a test server, do we have authentication so only the team can access it?
 - How can we prevent this from happening again?
 Do we have monitoring tools?
 Did we do profiling and performance testing?
 - For scaling, what are our SLOs (service level objectives)?
 What are our SLAs (service level agreements)?
 What are our KPIs (key performance indicators)?
 How do we measure them? and how do we improve them?
-- Testing will other people always have bugs.
+- Will other people always have bugs.
 Did we have good testing practices before deploying?
 - Did we have A/B testing?
 Did we have a way to rollback if the new feature is not working?
 - Did we have a way to alert the team if the server is down? or if the automation is not working?
 - Did we handle null, repeated sent emails, or other edge cases?